-When reviewing the processes of life origin it is necessary to consider the composition of primary atmosphere 3.5 billion years ago.
-It contains $H_2$ , $N_2$ , $CO_2$ , CO.
-With the temperature rise of the water and boiling in the modern atmosphere, the bubbles contain oxygen and it gets acidified.
+Table 2.
+Results of temperature (°C) and Oxidation Reduction Potential (ORP) of mineral water from Rupite, Bulgaria the water and boiling in the modern atmosphere, the bubbles contain oxygen and it gets acidified.
 The author suggests that the bubbles in the water in contact with the ancient atmosphere contain hydrogen, and the water gets more alkaline.
 Also ORP decreases and may result in negative values.
 An experiment is conducted with saturation of water from Rupite with hydrogen.
-The achieved average result is (-215 mV) with temperature $50^{\circ}$ C.
+The achieved average result is (-215 mV) with temperature 50°C. The difference is (-215 mV)- (-13 mV)= (-202 mV).
+This indicates that in the ancient atmosphere were gained more electrons in the water.
+In such a way are achieved more hydroxyl groups (OH-) and bicarbonate ions (HCO3-).